-Part 4.
-3D reconstruction by bead models - DAMMIF/N and DAMAVER in RAW
+3D reconstruction with bead models - DAMMIF/N and DAMAVER in RAW

 Shape reconstruction in SAXS is typically done using bead models (also called dummy atom models, or DAMs).
 The most common program used to generate these shapes is DAMMIF (and, to a lesser degree, DAMMIN) from the ATSAS package.
 We will use RAW to run DAMMIF/N. Because the shape reconstruction is not unique, a number of distinct reconstructions are generated, and then a consensus shape is made from the average of these reconstructions.

 The program DAMAVER from the ATSAS package is the most commonly used program for building consensus shapes.
+Note that you need ATSAS installed to do this part of the tutorial.

 - 1. Clear all of the data in RAW.
 Load the lysozyme.out file that you saved in the atsas_data folder in a previous part of the tutorial. - Note: If you haven't done the previous part of the tutorial, or forgot to save the results, you can find the lysozyme.out file in the atsas_data/lysozyme_complete folder. - 2.
 Right click on the lysozyme.out item in the IFT list.
-Select the "Run DAMMIF/N" option. - 3.
+Select the "Bead Model (DAMMIF/N)" option. - 3.
 Running DAMMIF generates a lot of files.
 Click the "Select/Change Directory" button, make a new folder in the atsas_data directory called lysozyme_dammif and select that folder. - 4.
 Change the number of reconstructions to 5. - Note: It is generally recommended that you do at least 10 reconstructions.
-However, for the purposes of this tutorial, 5 are enough.

-• Note: For final reconstructions for a paper, DAMMIF should be run in Slow mode.
-For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine.
+However, for the purposes of this tutorial, 5 are enough. - Note: For final reconstructions for a paper, DAMMIF should be run in Slow mode.
+For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine. - 5.
+Uncheck the "Refine average with dammin" checkbox. - Note: For final reconstructions for a paper, DAMMIN refinement should be done.
+However, it is quite slow, so for the purposes of this tutorial we won't do it.

-• DA MMIF/N

-Run Re sults Viewer
+DAMMIF/N

+Run Results Viewer)

 Filename Status

 lysozyme.out

 Settings

-Output direct ory :
+Output directo ry :

-/Users/jbh24 6/Desktop/Tutoria al_Data/atsas_data a/lysozyme_damm
+/Users/jesseho ppkins/Desktop/ Tutorial_Data/atsas_data/lysozyme c

-ange Directory
+Select/Ch nange Directory

-Output prefix .,
+Output prefix : lysozyme

-Number of re constructions : 5
+Number of rec onstructions : 5

-Number of sir multaneous runs :
+Number of sim ultaneous runs : : 3 ᅌ

 Use : Mode : Symmetry : Anisometry :

-DAMMIF P1 Unknown ᅌ
+DAMMIF 🗘 Fast ᅌ P1 ᅌ Unknown ᅌ

-average envelopes
+verage envelope

-average with dam
+verage with dam

-Align and o cluster envelopes (damciust) vanced Settings
+Align and cl uster envelopes

-Controls Change Au vanced Settings
+Change Ad Ivanced Settings

-Controis
+Controls

 Start Abort

 Log

-How To Cit te Close
+How To Cite Close

-- 5. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
-You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 6.
-Note that by default the envelopes are aligned and averaged using DAMAVER, and then the aligned and averaged profile is refined using DAMMIN. - Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel. - 7.
-Wait for all of the DAMMIF runs, DAMAVER, and DAMMIN refinement to finish.
-Depending on the speed of your computer this could take a bit. - 8.
+- 6. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
+You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 7.
+Note that by default the envelopes are aligned and averaged using DAMAVER, and then the aligned and averaged profile is refined using DAMMIN. - Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel. - 8.
+Wait for all of the DAMMIF runs and DAMAVER to finish.
+Depending on the speed of your computer this could take a bit. - 9.
 Once the reconstructions are finished, the window should automatically switch to the results tab.
 If it doesn't, click on the results tab.